Analysts cut TD stock targets as bank reviews, rebuts allegations

 Royal Bank of Canada analyst Darko Mihelic also cut the price target, to $68 from $73, to “account for possible reputational risk.”

-“Any potential impact from recent allegations on sales practices could, in our view, have an important and material impact on TD’s reputation,” RBC said.
+“Any potential impact from recent allegations on sales practices could, in our view, have an important and material impact on TD’s reputation,” RBC said, cutting the bank to “sector perform” from “outperform.”

 “TD has historically been known for its strong Canadian franchise and its best-in-class customer service,” its research note added.